 THE ANALYSIS | March 2017

 In ARTICLE # 5, the authors share the transition from idea, concept, and basic research to “proof-of-concept” and research evidence.
-Traditional academic, peer-reviewed research resides in academic journals that may not have an impact on the mainstream public because that is not the intended audience of the findings.
+Traditional academic, peer-reviewed research resides in academic journals that may not impact the mainstream public because that is not the intended audience of the findings.
 We are trying to double dip with our Mentorship Competency Series as Articles 1, 3 and 5 follow more of the traditional approach, while 2, 4, and 6 aim to engage the court of public opinion and mainstream integration.

 DAR Glossary | Digital Academic Revolution | Digital Commentary Grading Project - DCGP|Digital Workflow Optimization | Disrupter Innovation |Information Literacy | Knowledge Transfer Systems| Metadata | Myth Busting| Proof-of-Concept| Testimonials |

 In ARTICLE #6, the authors confirmed, once again, that we cannot simply rely on novelty and trending.
 We need to have a pedagogy-based foundation to fit the digital literacy and instructor competencies of the 21st-century learning arenas.
-To push a new infrastructure and update our classrooms, we need to have a blueprint of the WHY before the HOW and that has been our goal in this entire series.
+To push a new infrastructure and update our classrooms, we need to have a blueprint of the WHY before the HOW, which has been our goal in this entire series.
 This final article is the simplified instruction manual previewing the application of the methodology and a glimpse of things to come.

 Active Feedback | Digital Academic Revolution| Digital Mentorship | Every Organization Succeeds | Every Parent Succeeds | Every Student Succeeds |Every Teacher Succeeds | Information Literacy |Mentorship Grid | Personalized Learning | Screen Coaching | Teacher-Driven Revolution